Yuvaraja-M/CryptoCurrencyTraker-Api-based/README.md

-"🪙 CryptoCoin Tracker App - A React-based web application for tracking cryptocurrency prices, volumes, and market capitalizations.
+"CryptoCoin Tracker App - A React-based web application for tracking cryptocurrency prices, volumes, and market capitalizations.
 Fetches real-time data from the CoinGecko API to display a list of top cryptocurrencies.
 Includes a user-friendly search feature and dynamic color-coded indicators for price changes.
 Built with React, Axios, and CSS.

 App Screenshot
 ![Screenshot (6)](https://github.com/Yuvaraja-M/CryptoCurrencyTraker-Api-based/assets/84231769/8fc699bb-e5df-4578-9cb0-8abea55b0d08)